 The half-life of radioactive material is the time taken by it to decrease to half of its initial value.
 The half-life of a radioactive substance is constant, but it is different for different substances.

-Relation between the half-life and decay constant
+The relation between the half-life and decay constant

 This is the relation between half-life and decay constant.

-The activity of Radioactive substance
+The activity of a Radioactive substance

 The number of decay or disintegration per second of a radioactive substance is called the activity ( R ) of the substance.
 I.e.,

-the rate of decay of radioactive atoms at any instant is proportional to the number of atoms present at that instant.
+The rate of decay of radioactive atoms at any instant is proportional to the number of atoms present at that instant.

 Therefore, the activity of the substance at any instant is also proportional to the no. of its atoms left at that instant.
 Thus,

-Initially, at t = 0, the no. of atoms in a substance is N₀, and the half-life of the substance is T. then after one half-life, the no. of atoms at t = T is
+Initially, at t = 0, the no. of atoms in a substance is N₀, and the half-life of the substance is T. Then, after one half-life, the no. of atoms at t = T is

-After two half-lives, the no. of atoms left will be N₀/4 i.e., t = 2T, the no. of atoms left is
+After two half-lives, the no. of atoms left will be N₀/4, i.e., t = 2T, the no. of atoms left is

 Thus, the no. of atoms left after n half-lives is given by